JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

 ###### If the import did not work ("No such module KMPNativeCoroutinesAsync") {initial-collapse-state="collapsed"}
 1. Select `iosApp` in the left-hand menu.
 2. Click on `iosApp` in the **Targets** block and select the **Build phases** tab.
+3. Click the plus button and select **New Link Binary With Libraries Phase**.
-3. Open the **Target Dependencies** section.
+4. Open the **Target Dependencies** section.
-4. Click the plus button and add the libraries selected earlier: `KMPNativeCoroutinesCore` and `KMPNativeCoroutinesAsync`.
+5. Click the plus button and add the libraries selected earlier: `KMPNativeCoroutinesCore` and `KMPNativeCoroutinesAsync`.
-5. Click the plus button and select **New Link Binary With Libraries Phase**.
-6. Open the new **Link Binary With Libraries** section.
-7. Click the plus button and add the same libraries, `KMPNativeCoroutinesCore` and `KMPNativeCoroutinesAsync`.
+6. In the **Link Binary With Libraries** section, click the plus button and add the same libraries, `KMPNativeCoroutinesCore` and `KMPNativeCoroutinesAsync`.

    Xcode may not reflect changes immediately, in that case, restart the IDE and reopen the project.
    Make sure that both libraries are present in the **Link Binary With Libraries** section.